FinTrak-Solutions/.github/profile/README.md

 The user could follow instructions at the bottom of the page to navigate through different functions of our financial tracker.

 ## Account Management Tab
 The tool provides a dedicated workflow for managing accounts.
 As the demo shows, the user would be able to add/delete accounts of different types through an intuitive interface.
-Any updates to the account page is refreshed in real-time.
+Any updates to the account page are refreshed in real-time.
 ### To add a new account:
  1. Hit key 'n'
  2. Enter account name and type (debit/credit)